Well, the Thing Is ...

 In olden times the Saxons had no king but appointed rulers over each pagus; and their custom was to hold a general meeting once a year in the centre of Saxony near the River Weser at a place Marclo.
 There all the leaders used to gather together and they were joined by twelve noblemen from each pagus with as many freemen and serfs.
 There they confirmed the laws, gave judgement on outstanding cases and by common consent drew up plans for the coming year on which they could act either in peace or war.
 (Vita Lebuini Antiqua)

 The site Marclo, supposedly near the River Weser, is more than interesting.
 The etymology of Marclo is mark meaning ‘(border) land, demarcated area’, and lo meaning ‘light, open forest’ (Van Berkel & Samplonius 2018).
-Furthermore, there's a place name Markelo, called Marclo in old documents, in the Netherlands today.
-Located in Saxon cultural area, not far from Deventer where Saint Lebuinus died; 25 kilometers as the crow flies.
+Furthermore, there is a place name Markelo, called Marclo in old documents, in the Netherlands today.
+Located in Saxon cultural area, not far from the town of Deventer where Saint Lebuinus died; 25 kilometers as the crow flies.
 Also, at Markelo you can find the Friezenberg ‘Frisians hill’, a 40 meters-high hill, and the Dingspelersberg.
-The latter is composed of dincspelthing-jurisdiction’ and berg ‘hill’.
+The latter is composed of dincspel ‘thing-jurisdiction’ and berg ‘mound/hill’.
 An etymology comparable to Dinxperlo, a town a bit more to the south from Markelo.
-The finish it off, close to the Dingespelersberg lies the Markelerberg or Markelose Berg.
-In the Late Middle Ages, sovereign rulers of the region, i.e. the bishop of Utrecht, were still being honoured on this hill called the Marckeberghe then.
-Markelo, and the Marckeberghe, was a sacral place and part of the cult of the Holy Blood that existed here until the seventeenth century.
-A sacred stone that received Christ’s blood was part of the cult (Frijhoff website).
+The word dingspel is composed of the words ding and spel, where spel means 'district' or 'jurisdiction'.
+In the northern Netherlands, there is also the old word kerspel, which referred to the jurisdiction of a parish.

 The Friezenberg near Markelo is not the only Friezenberg in the world.
-In Germany exists also a Friesenberg, in Danish language Friserbjerg.
+In Germany exists also a Friesenberg, in the Danish language Friserbjerg.
 It is a town district of Flensburg where a burial mound existed, including a Grenzstein, a stone marking the border between two districts.
 All elements taken into account, it might have been a thing site as well.

 pan-Frisia thing